7 of the top Nintendo Gamecube games to play with friends

 More importantly, the game is chock-full of unique racetracks and multiple battle modes.
 Plus, it features very balanced gameplay/difficulty.
 And it’s free of the frustrating glitches that mar other Mario Kart titles.

-But what makes this game truly epic among console party games is that it supports up to 16 simultaneous players via LAN connection.
+But what makes this Mario Kart Double Dash truly epic among console party games is that it supports up to 16 simultaneous players via LAN connection.
 In short, this game never, ever gets old.

 2. Super Smash Bros Melee